jasonsbeer/Amiga-N2630/README.md

 2. Motorola 68882 math coprocessor running up to 50MHz.
 3. 4 or 8 megabytes of Zorro 2 Fast RAM.
 4. 16 to 256 megabytes of Zorro 3 Fast RAM.
-5. IDE port with 40-pin cable and CF card options.
+5. IDE port with 40-pin cable and compact flash card options.

 ## Assembly Notes
 Click [here](/AssemblyNotes.md) for more information on building the N2630.